annimukherjee/Road-Safety-ModelZoo/1_Pothole-Detection/README.md

 _pls fill_

+---

 ### Model Details
 > ⁠⁠which model was used and technical details about the model

 *YOLO-V8.* (add more details)

+---

 ### Problem Statement
 > ⁠why the model is useful (i.e. what problem is it solving and how is it benefiting mankind)

 Helps to detect potholes

+---

 ### Model Pros...
 > ⁠why the particular model selected by us is great (high high accuracy, state of the art, low inference time)

 _fill_

+---

 ## Steps to run Code
-- Clone the repository.
+1. Clone the repository.
 ```
 git clone https://github.com/annimukherjee/Road-Safety-ModelZoo/tree/main
 ```
-- Goto the cloned folder.
+2. Goto the cloned folder.
 ```
 cd 1_Pothole-Detection

 ```
-- Upgrade pip with the mentioned command below.
+3. Upgrade pip with the mentioned command below.
 ```
 pip install --upgrade pip
 ```

-- Create a virual env:
+4. Create a virual env and activate it:

 ```
 conda create -n pothole-env python=3.8
 conda activate pothole-env
 ```

-- Install requirements with the mentioned command below.
+5. Install requirements with the mentioned command below.

 ```
 pip install -r reqs.txt
 ```

-- Run the code with the mentioned command below.
+6. Run the code with the mentioned command below.

  - Run for webcam: `python test.py`

 ---

-> can run the below however it's optional:
+> can run the below commands as well, however it's optional:

     `python predict.py model=y8best.pt source="demo.mp4" show=True`